Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 10.md

         - Kaya is LOCKED in!!!
         - Cal is feeling GOOD
         - Cordelia is fucking PETRIFIED and CONFUSED
-        - Camille is thrown off their rhythm -- so much is happening and they’ve never been ==Counterspelled== before
+        - Camille is thrown off their rhythm -- so much is happening and they’ve never been <span style="color:rgb(197, 124, 22)">Counterspelled</span> before
     - Dagen
         - First attack
             - Forces Cal to make a **CON save**